 Essentials of Pharmacoeconomics (Lippincott Williams & Wilkins, 2008)

 Dr. Rascati’s research interests include economic and outcomes evaluations for several disease states as well as for pharmacy services.
-She has conducted more than 30 funded research projects and has served on various grant review panels including the National Institutes of Health (NIH).
-She serves as a reviewer for many research journals and is a member of the Clinical Therapeutics Editorial Advisory Board.
-She has authored or co-authored more than 60 publications and has made more than 100 presentations.
-Her book on charmacoeconomics was release by Lippincott, Williams, and Wilkins (LWW) in Spring 2008.
+She has conducted more than 40 funded research projects and has served on various grant review panels.
+She is Assistant Editor for the Journal of Managed Care and Specialty Pharmacy (JMCP) .
+She has authored or co-authored more than 100 publications and has made more than 200 presentations.
+The second edition of her book “Essentials of Pharmacoeconomics” was released in 2013..